-- (1) Remember that a message is 7% verbal, 38% vocal nuances and 55% nonverbal. - Dr. Edward T. Hall coined the term "proxemics."
+- c.
+Other nonverbal communication points - (1) Remember that a message is 7% verbal, 38% vocal nuances and 55% nonverbal. - Dr. Edward T. Hall coined the term "proxemics."
 It is the study of man's personal space.
-He found four general zones, which are:^{xv}
+He found four general zones, which are:xv

-NOTE: Show slide, "Personal Space"

-(a) Intimate Zone: 6 to 18 inches
+(a) Intima te Zone: 6 to 18 inches

-This close phase of intimate distance is used for making love, for very close friendships and for children clinging to a parent or each other.
+for ma lose phase of intimate distance is used king love, for very close friendships r children clinging to a parent or each

 (b) Personal Zone: 1 1/2 to 2 1/2 feet

-This distance is kept for close contacts, well within handshaking range, or for distances during small, intimate cocktail parties.
+within istance is kept for close contacts, well handshaking range, or for distances small, intimate cocktail parties.

-- (c) Social Zone: 4 to 12 feet - 1) Close phase: 4 to 7 feet
+(c) Social Zone: 4 to 12 feet

+1) Close phase: 4 to 7 feet

 Generally the distance at which we transact impersonal business.

 2) Far phase: 7 to 12 feet

 This distance is for more formal social or business relationships.

 (d) Public Zone: 12 to 25 feet

-This distance is suited for more informal gatherings such as a teacher's address in a roomful of students, or a boss at a conference of workers.
-Politicians usually stay this far away for security reasons.
+gatheri roomfu confer istance is suited for more informal ings such as a teacher's address in a al of students, or a boss at a ence of workers.
+Politicians usually is far away for security reasons.

-When these zones are "invaded," people will react to defend their own space.
-Citizens and suspects will react and so will you.
-For safety reasons, guards should not let individuals they encounter invade their personal zone or intimate zone.
+to defe will rea guards end their act and should ones are "invaded," people will react r own space.
+Citizens and suspects so will you.
+For safety reasons , not let individuals they encounter ersonal zone or intimate zone.

 d.
-Open vs. closed body positions^{xvi}
+Open vs. close ed body positions xvi

-NOTE: Show slide, "Open vs. Closed Body Positions."

-NOTE - lain that every movement should not be rpreted rigidly.

-(1) Open body positions often signal a understanding of a topic. body positions often signal a listener's standing of a topic.
+(1) Open body positions often signal a listener's understanding of a topic.

 (a) Steepled fingers - confidence

-NOTE: Show slide, "Steepled Fingers."

 (b) Open hands/arms - acceptance

-NOTE: Show slide, "Open Hands."

 (c) Calm facial features - understanding

-NOTE: Show slide, "Calming Facial Features"

 (d) Leaning forward - signal of interest

-NOTE: Show slide, "Leaning Forward."

 (2) Closed l positions include:

 (a) Staring - Dominance, aggressiveness

-NOTE: Show slide, "Staring."

 (b) Crossed arms/clenched hands - indifference

-NOTE: Show slide, "Crossed Arms."

 (c) Confused/Questioning facial expressions - misunderstanding

-/ language techniques to de-escalate an harged situation ^{xvii}
+e. ng body language techniques to de-escalate an onally charged situation xvii

-A person's body language may escalate or diminish emotionally charged situations in various ways.
+- dy language may escalate or diminish harged situations in various ways.

-e.

 (1) A security guard can often "read" a person's body language which may signal pre-attack stress or aggression.

-NOTE: Show slide, "Hostile Cues."

 (a) Smile with dead eyes

 (b) Posture and rigidity

 (c) Defiant eyes and verbiage

 (d) Tight jaws

 (e) Ignores guard's presence

 (f) Will not relinquish control

 (g) Will not communicate

-(h) Clinched fists
+- (h) Clinched fists

-(i) Shallow breathing
+- (i) Shallow breathing

-(j) Shaking/tremors and nervous twitches
+- (j) Shaking/tremors and nervous twitches

-(k) Alcohol/drug use ^{xviii}
+- (k) Alcohol/drug usexviii

 Being in the presence of an individual that possesses one or two listed traits is not necessarily hazardous, but if this same individual has three or more of the above traits, it is a definite indicator of danger.

-NOTE: Show slide, "Body Language"

-(2) Your clients and customers can "read" your body language as well.
+- (2) Your clients and customers can "read" your body language as well.
 The nonverbal message must match the verbal message being sent.
-Any mismatch can be interpreted as weakness or indecision or unprofessional.

-- (3) Volatile situations can be agitated or calmed by your body language.
+Any mismatch can be interpreted as weakness or indecision or unprofessional. - (3) Volatile situations can be agitated or calmed by your body language.
 If a security guard is projecting calm in an emotionally charged situation, he/she may have a calming effect on that situation.
 Conversely, an agitated guard could reinforce or enhance that charged state. - (4) The concept of matching and mirroring body language is based on the belief that people like people who they perceive to be like them.
 We can build rapport and trust through subtly matching a person's body positioning, posture, tone of voice, and speed/rate of speech.